kenahoo/RHadoop-Wiki/rmr-v1.2-Preview.md

 ##Naming conventions

 We looked at the code for v1.1 and realized we had a mix of dot-separated, CamelCase and nonseparated identifiers and while I think there are more important factors to code quality, this was a relatively easy fix that brings a little more readability and writability.
 We went with dot-separated across the board.
-This will break your code everywhere but fixing it is as simple as search and replace. `reduceondataframe` becomes `reduce.on.data.frame`.
+This will break your code in multiple places but fixing it is as simple as search and replace.
+For example, `reduceondataframe` becomes `reduce.on.data.frame`.
 The exceptions are:

-* `mapreduce`: people very often write it as one word
+* `mapreduce`: this spelling is used elsewhere often enough that I consider it a portmanteau of map and reduce.
+So it's a new word and doesn't need separators.
-* `keyval, k, v, vv`: used often enough that a shorter form seems warranted (the stand for: create a key, value pair, key, value and list of values resp.)
+* `keyval`: used often enough that a shorter form seems warranted.

 ##New package options API

-Instead of having one call per option, we decided to go with the pair `rmr.options.set` and `rmr.options.get`, in preparation for future features.
+Instead of having one call per option, we decided to go with the pair `rmr.options.set` and `rmr.options.get` to set and get any option, in preparation for future features.